 He lived for a time on a beach in the south of France, emigrated, scrubbed pots in a hospital, eventually graduated from the University of Victoria with a BA in Fine Arts to pursue a 20-year career with the government of British Columbia in Communications.

-Phil is proud to be, as late friend and celebrated artist Ted Harrison described him, a 'Son of County Durham,' and has compiled a collection of folk tales from North East England, and unlikely as it may sound, there is also a book in the works dedicated to Northumbrian cookery.
+Phil is proud to be, as late friend and celebrated artist Ted Harrison described him, a 'Son of County Durham,' and has compiled a collection of folk tales from North East England, and unlikely as it may sound, there is also a book dedicated to Northumbrian cookery.

 Phil lives on 'the edge of the world,' Vancouver Island, on Canada's Pacific coast.
 He is married and has two daughters, a son and (last count) five grandchildren.